latj/hub-spoke-microhack/README.md

 ![image](images/azfw-public-ip.png)

-## Task 5: Implement policy with Azure Firewall rules to connect to on-premixes
+## Task 5: Azure Firewall rules and route tables to connect between spokes and to on-prem

-## Task 6: Implement policy with Azure Firewall rules to connect to other spokes

-## Task 7: Implement policy with Azure Firewall rules and route table for subnet to subnet traffic.
+## Task 6: Implement policy with Azure Firewall rules and route table for subnet to subnet traffic.

 To able to test this we need to have a subnets in the same vnet.
 So we will start to create an extra subnet in the spoke you created before.
 And we also create an VM in that subnet.